sdhanemkula/aws-documentation/security_guidelines/deployment/guidelines.md

 Relevant guidelines to follow include:

 * **All infrastructure must be defined in Code (IaaC)**
-    * Must use either Cloud Formation or SAM templates
+    * Must use either Cloud Formation or SAM templates or Terraform
     * This code should be scanned with tooling for potential security issues (e.g. cloud formation guard, checkov, etc.)

 <br/>